marsdrums/test-tutorial/visual-quality/index.md

 Before moving on, i'd like to spend a couple of words on how to set up the ambient light values for {jit.gl.light}.
 At each bounce, light looses some energy because part of it gets absorbed (the amount of absorpion depends on the albedo values of the surface it bounced off).
 After a few reflections (like 7 or 8), radiance tipically becomes very weak, to the point of being negligiable in terms of lighting contribution.
 Since the ambient light should represent the average indirect light amount, its values are usually set quite low (in the examples above, R: 0.05, G: 0.05, B: 0.05).
 That is to say to not be afraid of using just a touch of ambient light.

 > [!TIP]
-> My advise is to set the ambient light to 0 and slowly fade it in until it looks right.
+> My advise is to set ambient light at 0 and slowly fade it in until it looks right.

 ## ReSTIR